dataPARC/store/sdk/README.md

 };

 // When you know the type of datapoints returned, you can grab them by property.
-This is best case in terms of performance.
+This is best case in
+// terms of performance.
 DataPointSingle[] datapointSingles = datapoints.DataPointSingles;

-// When you don't know the type, such as in a function that operates over any type of datapoints, you can pass in a func
+// When you don't know the type and need an expression involving the datapoints, such as in a
+// function that operates over any type of datapoints, you can pass in a func for every type.
+This
-// for every type.
-This is how the Count property is implemented on DataPoints. var cnt = datapoints.Match(
+// is roughly how the Count property is implemented on DataPoints. var cnt = datapoints.Match(
     dpBools => dpBools.Length,
     dpBytes => dpBytes.Length,